florimondmanca/www/content/articles/2018/07/a-practical-usage-of-chainmap-in-python.md

 ChainMap({'Monopoly': 20, 'Nintendo': 200}, {'iMac': 1000, 'Chromebook': 800, 'PC': 400}, {'Jeans': 40, 'T-Shirt': 10})
 ```

 A nice feature is that while in our example `toys`, `computers` and `clothing` are all in the same context (the interpreter), they could come from totally different modules or packages.
-This is because ChainMap stores the underlying dictionnaries **by reference**.
+This is because ChainMap stores the underlying dictionaries **by reference**.

-This first example was about using ChainMap to search through multiple dictionnaries at once.
+This first example was about using ChainMap to search through multiple dictionaries at once.

 In fact, when building a ChainMap, what we do is effectively building a _chain of dictionnaries_.
 When looking up an item in the inventory, toys are looked up first, then computers and finally clothing.